Smartling/SmartlingHelp/_posts/2016-12-21-updates-to-jobs.md

 ![large](/uploads/versions/smartling---jobs--katya-jobs2----x----577-349x---.png)

-If you're translating files, add files by dragging them onto the Job dialog.
+If you’re translating files, add files by dragging them onto the Job dialog.
 Give the job a due date and description, and select the languages you want to translate.
 Click **Create**.

 ![large](/uploads/versions/smartling---jobs--katya-jobs2----x----574-601x---.png)